Lecturers and Academics

 The London Archives is a free place for students to study which provide access to world class resources including our Mediatheque, London Picture Archive and our 100,000-volume library on the history of London, alongside printed maps (highlights include facsimiles of the bomb damage map) and microfilm readers.

-We also offer a core programme of talks and tours which are designed to highlight parts of our collection and deepen understanding of our collections – you can check what’s on here or sign up to our mailing list to be kept up to date.
+We also offer a core programme of talks and tours which are designed to highlight parts of our collection, and offer a deeper understanding of our records.
+Check our Eventbrite page or sign up to our newsletter to find out more.

 The London Archives works with a range of academic partners we currently have active relationships with the following.